 Why Do My Gums Hurt in One Spot?
-Common Causes You Shouldn’t Ignore?
+Causes, Relief, and When to See a Dentist

 The good news is that localized gum pain is common and, in many cases, manageable once you know what’s behind it.
 Let’s break down the most common reasons your gums may hurt in one spot and what you can do about it.